Indian Revenue Service (Customs and Indirect Taxes): Recent initiatives

 Many new initiatives were taken by the Indian Revenue Service members to curb corruption in their respective departments and make the system more efficient and responsive to the needs of the tax payers.
-Use of Technology widely reduced scope for the abuse of power.
+Use of technology widely reduced scope for the abuse of power.

-Refund Banker scheme introduced in 2007 eliminated the scope for corruption in the Refunds of Excessive Tax collected by the Department.
-Introduction of E-filing of Taxes and effective implementation of Permanent Account Number (PAN) are some revolutionary steps that reduced the scope for corruption at all levels while improving the efficiency of the whole system.
-Use of Centralised Processing Center setup in 2010 at Bangalore of the Income Tax Department reduced unnecessary delays in processing returns.
+Refund Banker scheme introduced in 2007 eliminated the scope for corruption in the refunds of excessive tax collected by the Department.
+Introduction of e-filing of taxes and effective implementation of Permanent Account Number (PAN) are some steps that reduced the scope for corruption at all levels while improving the efficiency of the whole system.
+Use of Centralised Processing Center setup in 2010 at Bangalore of the Income Tax Department (ITD) reduced unnecessary delays in processing returns.
 These computerization initiatives have freed up the human resources in the department which are largely responsible for higher revenue collections.

 Income Tax Ombudsmen has been created in 2006 and is functional at 12 cities to look into tax related grievances of the public.
-Department is also gearing to improve its tax payer's services with Sevottam Scheme.
-Under this scheme various initiatives such as Citizen Charter, Ayakar Seva Kendra (ASK) which is a single Window mechanism for implementing Sevottam through delivery of these services within the time lines promised in the Citizen's Charter were launched.
-Aaykar Sampark Kendra consists of one National Call Centre and 4 regional Call Centres to aid the taxpayer were inaugurated by the Finance Minister.
+Department is also gearing to improve its tax payer's services with Sevottam scheme.
+Under this scheme various initiatives such as Citizen Charter, Ayakar Seva Kendra (ASK) which is a single window mechanism for implementing Sevottam through delivery of these services within the time lines promised in the Citizen's Charter were launched.
+Aaykar Sampark Kendra consists of one National Call Centre and 4 regional call centres to aid the taxpayer were inaugurated by the Finance Minister.

 IRS officers handling sensitive postings are issued a Glock Model 22 pistol or a Glock 23 in .40 S&W caliber.